Little Silver Fish

 Join us for an all-inclusive 5-Day sailing tour of the most beautiful marine environment in the world!

-All inclusive prices start at $2499 USD per person.
+All inclusive prices start at $2699 USD per person.
 Early and late season discounts available.
-Gratuities are welcome, but not included in cost of trip.

 Our multi-day, all-inclusive sailing tours are the best way to unwind, relax and immerse yourself in the Salish Sea's natural beauty.
 With each day aboard, you'll feel a deeper connection to the natural world as you let the stresses of everyday land-based life melt away.
 We follow the rhythms of the wind and tides to show you the true beauty of this magical archipelago.